Luna Schlosser: Men go crazy over for me. I'm great physically. I got a Ph.D. in oral sex.

 Miles Monroe: Look, you gotta be kidding.
 I wanna go back to sleep!
 If I don't get at least 600 years, I'm grouchy all day.

-Miles Monroe: Science is an intellectual dead end, you know?
+Miles Monroe: I don't believe in science.
+I'm - you know, science is an intellectual dead end, you know?
 It's a lot of little guys in tweed suits cutting up frogs on foundation grants.

 Miles Monroe: Perform sex?
 Uh, uh, I don't think I'm up to a performance, but I'll rehearse with you, if you like.